-What your tween or teen needs to understand: The medicine works for a limited number of hours each day.
+What tweens or teens need to understand: The medicine works for a limited number of hours each day.

 What you might say: “It takes a while for your medication to start working after you swallow it.
 And it stops working later in the day because it wears off.
-If your medicine wears off so early that it doesn’t help enough when you’re doing homework, we can ask the doctor if she can give you a booster dose of short-acting ADHD medicine.
-That should to cover you without keeping you up too late.”
+If your medicine wears off so early that it doesn’t help enough when you’re doing homework, we can ask the doctor about a booster dose of short-acting ADHD medicine.
+That should cover you without keeping you up too late.”

 6. Medication isn’t a cure-all.

-What your tween or teen needs to understand: Medication can help with the symptoms of ADHD, but it won’t make everything suddenly go right or be easier to do.
+What tweens or teens need to understand: Medication can help with the symptoms of ADHD, but it won’t make everything suddenly go right or be easier to do.

 What you might say: “This medication should help you with your ADHD-related problems, but it doesn’t fix everything or do your work for you.
 You’ll still need to work hard, and you may still face some challenges.
 We’ll work together on strategies to help with those challenges so you can do your best.”